arda-demirtas/home-price-scrapping/README.md

-Scrap home properties by province and page.
+Scrap home properties by province, type and page. beautiful soup, selenium, pandas used.